cartwrightian/rtl_433_ESP_ic/README.md

 Works ok but not tested with any other devices, purely an experiment and no plans to add other devices etc.

-No attempt to tune sx1278 parameters as PSK worked and this device out of the box.
+No attempt to tune sx1278 parameters as PSK worked with this device out of the box.

 Code changes marked with #ifdef ENABLE_FSK_PULSE_PCM